sjvermeu/sjvermeu.github.io/content/pending/the-pleasures-of-having-DTAP.md

 Status: draft

-No, not Diphtheria, Tetanus, and Pertussis (vaccine), but *Development, Test, Acceptance and Production (DTAP)*: different environments that, together with a well-working release management process, provide a way to get higher quality and reduced risks in production.
-DTAP is an important cornerstone for a larger infrastructure architecture as it provides environments that can be tailored to the needs of many stakeholders.
+No, not Diphtheria, Tetanus, and Pertussis (vaccine), but *Development, Test, Acceptance, and Production (DTAP)*: different environments that, together with a well-working release management process, provide a way to get higher quality and reduced risks in production.
+DTAP is an important cornerstone for a larger infrastructure architecture as it provides environments that are tailored to the needs of many stakeholders.

 <!-- PELICAN_END_SUMMARY -->